-NDIS plan is a document that contains comprehensive information about participants’ life goals and their support-related needs.
-The plan also contains funding information that is allocated in the form of a budget for each goal.
-This plan has a start and an expiry date and it typically lasts for one year or in some cases for two to three years.
+Each NDIS participant once they are considered eligible for the scheme, will recieve an NDIS plan.
+It is a document that contains comprehensive information about participants’ life goals and their support needs, along with funding information as an approved budget to spend for each goal until the plan expiry.
+So, a plan has a start date and an expiry date and is typically for one year or in some cases for two to three years.

-During your NDIS planning meeting, your planning officer from NDIA will ask the participant to select from one of the three options to manage your plan.
-You may select one of the below options that best suits you -
+During the NDIS planning meeting, theplan review officer appointed by NDIA will ask the participant to select from one of the three options to manage the plan.
+You may wish to select one of the below options that best suits your needs -

 Your plan manager will also help you with the management and solving the queries relating to your plan besides just paying all the bills and invoices.
 Plan managers are equipped with processes and tools and skilled at doing paperwork and record-keeping relating to plan payments that otherwise would have been done by you.